Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 The fawn response can manifest in different ways when triggered.
 It can range from being protective to harmful, depending on the reaction and situation.

-Hostage Situations: Complying with demands to avoid harm in a dangerous situation.
+Hostage Situation: Complying with demands to avoid harm in a dangerous situation.

-De-Escalation: Using placating language and actions to de-escalate a potentially violent encounter.
+Submissive: Using submissive, agreeing language and actions to de-escalate a persopn or situation.

-People-Pleasing: Going out of their way to make others happy or meet their needs, even at the expense of their own well-being.
+People-Pleasing: Going out of your way to make others happy or meet their needs, even at the expense of your own well-being.

-Poor Boundaries: Prioritize maintaining relationships and avoiding conflict over their own personal boundaries and needs.
+Poor Boundaries: Prioritizing maintaining relationships and avoiding conflict over your own personal boundaries and needs.

 Over-Apologizing: Apologizing excessively to placate others and avoid anger.

-Excessive Helpfulness: Going out of your way to help others to gain their approval.
+Excessive Helpfulness: Going out of your way to help others in order to gain their approval.

 Minimizing Needs: Putting others' needs above your own to avoid conflict or negative reactions.